Day 1 : Finding Center

 Can you feel the chest & shoulder muscles (even the front abdominals) working to keep the hands suspended above the keyboard?

-Would changing the hight or placement (left/right, front/back) of your seating allow you to reach the keys with less effort?
+Would changing the height or placement (left/right, front/back) of your seating allow you to reach the keys with less effort?

 Without disturbing the rest of your body, in time with the gentle slowness of fully comfortable in & out breaths, turn your head from one side to the other.